 10. CONSENT TO COLLECTION OF DATA

-An individual may opt to not have us collect their data and communicate with them.
+An individual may opt to not have us collect their data and communicate with them, by not providing consent or withdrawing that consent.
 This may prevent us from offering them some or all of our services and may terminate their access to some or all of the services they access with or through us.
 They will be aware of this when:

 Opt In.
-Where relevant, the individual will have the right to choose to have information collected and/or receive information from us; or
+Where relevant, the individual will have the right to consent to having information collected and/or receive information from us; or

 If an individual believes that they have received information from us that they did not opt in or out to receive, they should contact us on the details below.